KSD-CO/s-zip/README.md

 **Note**: Zstd compression provides better compression ratios than DEFLATE but may have slower decompression on some systems.
 The reader will automatically detect and decompress Zstd-compressed entries when the `zstd-support` feature is enabled.

-## Async/Await Support (NEW in v0.4.0!)
+## Async/Await Support

-`s-zip` now supports async/await with Tokio runtime, enabling non-blocking I/O for web servers and cloud applications.
+`s-zip` supports async/await with Tokio runtime, enabling non-blocking I/O for web servers and cloud applications.

 ### When to Use Async?